Testing methodology

 Limitations

 We cannot test every phone, vehicle model, region, app version, GPS device, or map dataset.
 When we cannot verify something directly, we try to avoid presenting it as personal testing.
-Instead, we may rely on official documentation, common troubleshooting patterns, and clearly stated assumptions.

 How Readers Can Help

 If you notice an outdated setting, a changed app interface, or a fix that no longer works, please send a correction through the contact page.
-Reader feedback helps us keep guides useful as apps and platforms change.